public-key-cryptography/public-key-editor/README.md

 	If you delete the compiled classes directory using rm -r -f EditorClassFiles, the Editor .jar file will still execute because the classes were loaded into the file.
-The class files are only required to create a jar file, not to run the file (unless the jar file is created to use the directory by specifying the class path in the mainfest but then the jar file would only work on the computer on which the code was compiled).
+The class files are only required to create a jar file, not to run the file (unless the jar file is created to use the directory by specifying the class path in the manifest but then the jar file would only work on the computer on which the code was compiled).

 	Note that the cd command can be omitted because it just changes the directory to the home